glipari/ptask/README.md

 this produces the library file libptask.a, that must be included into your projects.

 To compile the examples, use the same procedure in directory examples/.
+Before doing that, make sure you have already installed the Allegro library, version 4 (http://liballeg.org/download.html).
+On Ubuntu systems, you can install it with

+  sudo apt-get install liballegro4-dev

-Before running the examples, remember to become super-user, otherwise Linux will not allow you to create real-time tasks!
+Once you compiled the sources, remember to become super-user, otherwise Linux will not allow you to create real-time tasks!

 To compile the tests, enter directory test/ and once again run